-Death certification serves both legal and health functions.
+Death certification serves both legal and health functions

 A Medical Certificate of Cause of Death (MCCD) is a statutory requirement, it provides a permanent legal record of the fact of death and enables the family to register the death, make arrangements for the disposal of the body, and settle the deceased’s estate.
 In addition, a MCCD provides a record of causes of death for public health reasons.